Troubleshooting GitLab Duo

 In addition to turning on GitLab Duo features, you can also do the following:

-- Verify that subscription seats have been purchased.
+- Verify that a subscription add-on has been purchased.

 - Ensure that seats are assigned to users.

-- Run extension setting health checks, and test the authentication.
+- Run health checks, and test the authentication.